All-American Girl (TV series): Conception

+Unlike the stars of shows like Roseanne, Ellen, and Grace Under Fire, Cho said she had little input in the creative process.
 Before production began, ABC executives began criticizing Cho about her weight, although Cho claims there had been no issue about her weight before filming began.
 ABC executives and producers encouraged her to go on a crash diet; in two weeks, she lost 30 lbs (14 kg).
 This resulted in her having to be hospitalized for kidney failure, and leading to major health issues that continued for years after the show.
-In a later interview, Cho said she believes that because she was not White, executives and the producers felt they had to "make up for it in other ways", which was the reasoning behind this.
+In a later interview, Cho said she believes that because she was not white, executives and the producers felt they had to "make up for it in other ways", which was the reasoning behind this.